 Mapping: Geographic Representation and Speculation

-No previous experience with ArcMap or Processing is assumed.
-Confidence with Rhino, Adobe Illustrator and Photoshop is preferred.
+Prerequisites: None.
+No previous experience with GIS is assumed.
+Familiarity with standard modeling and visual design software is preferred.